MicrosoftEduIndustry/STS/Document/How to use PowerBI.md

     version.

-    Power BI Desktop is hosted in **Microsoft Store**, launch Store, input “Power BI” in search box, find it in the search result.
+    Power BI Desktop is hosted in **Microsoft Store**, launch Store, input "Power BI" in search box, find it in the search result.
 Install it in your machine.

     ![](media/af63758d79c25e97c5b143f38ed4b64f.png)

-2. Get the JSON file of the report you’ll use.
-Login to OneDrive, find the folder of the project, go to “**Reports**” folder.
-The “**District**” folder contains all surveys’ result of the whole district, and other folders is for each school.
+2.  **For NON-Global shared data**, Get the JSON file of the report you’ll use.
+    Login to OneDrive, find the folder of the project, go to "**Reports**" folder.
+The "**District**" folder contains all surveys’ result of the whole district, and other folders is for each school.

     Download the json file you need.

+3.  **For Global shared data**, no need to download json file.

 Load JSON in Power BI Desktop
 =============================

+**For NON-Global shared data**:

 1. Launch Power BI Desktop, and sign in your organizational account.

     ![](media/25c5e53741c6b4e5e8fc0574652d425c.png)

 2. Open **SchoolTransformationSurvey.pbix** in Power BI Desktop.
-You can get it from the GitHub.
+You can get it from the GitHub, its path like:
+    {GitHub}\\OneDriveContainer\\SchoolSurvey\\Reports\\TemplateReport\\SchoolTransformationSurvey.pbix

 3. You’ll see pages and reports, its source is sample data, you need to change the data source to the json file you got in [Prerequisites